jewelsofthought/neshama/site/posts/neshama/card1.md

 Hate what you have, then you will love something that you don't have.
 That which represents the counter to that which you have.

-## Snake

-The tree is a snake entity that emerges out of the background of the Tree of Life.

 ## Context
+#judaica

-Abulafia could not speak of it other than in the context within which they were all steeped (both him and his audience).
+Abulafia (for instance) could not speak of it other than in the context within which they were all steeped (both him and his audience).
 Just as a mathematician can only use mathematics to express what he sees, so the Rabbi's could only speak in the language of their teachers.

 ## Perception
+#neshama

-All perception takes place in a straight line between the recipient and perceived source of the event.
+> All perception takes place in a straight line between the recipient and perceived source of the event.

 Does the response have to be straight line as well?
 Would that be the simplest and most direct.
 But is it the best?

+## Ordering

+#qkab #dimensions  Every higher order of magnitude contains within it every lower order of magnitude as well (simultaneously).

 ## Evolution
+#tol
 > You can only be freed by someone/something from the outside.
 > You can only be freed by someone/something that is itself free!
 - Revolution: if it is from the inside, it will only produce another version of what was.
 Often the same design.
-Even the same inmates &ndash; just a different location, and perhaps guards/wardens with different faces.
+Even the same inmates -- just a different location, and perhaps guards/wardens with different faces.
 - Evolution: All evolution occurs due to outside force(s).
 However its disruptive effect is relative to the inner coherence/harmony of the body/society that is evolving/changing.
 - All evolution is built on the previous iteration, and
-- there are always those left behind [Noah's Ark](noah_ark.html) More accurately, every higher order of magnitude contains within it every lower order of magnitude as well (simultaneously).
+- there are always those left behind [[Noah's Ark]]

 ## Here & now

 - Absolute: here & now

-The only absolute is that you are here, and aware.
+The only absolute is that you are alive, and aware.
 This "point" of awareness we call "Now".
 And the place that you experience it, is called "Here".

 Even though the "now" of your experience is not simultaneous with the Now of the occurrence.
 It has to become the anchor upon which your life is tethered.